-- Fiscal deficit occurs when a Government’s total expenditures exceed its revenue, excluding money coming from borrowings.
+- A fiscal deficit occurs when a Government’s total expenditures exceed its revenue, excluding money coming from borrowings.

-- Fiscal deficit is the difference between revenue receipts plus non-debt capital receipts on the one side and total expenditure including loans, net of repayments, on the other.
+- The fiscal deficit is the difference between revenue receipts plus non-debt capital receipts on the one side and total expenditure including loans, net of repayments, on the other.

 - It measures the gap between the government consumption expenditure including loan repayments and the anticipated income from tax and non-tax revenues.

 - It also indicates the borrowing requirements of the government from all sources.
 The bigger the gap the more the government will have to borrow or resort to printing money to make both ends meet.

 - Deficit differs from debt, which is an accumulation of yearly deficits.

 - A revenue deficit occurs when realized net income is less than the projected net income.
 This happens when the actual amount of revenue and/or the actual amount of expenditures do not correspond with budgeted revenue and expenditures.

 - Revenue deficit is the gap between the consumption expenditure (revenue expenditure) of the Government (Union or the State) and its current revenues (revenue receipts).
 It also indicates the extent to which the government has borrowed to finance the current expenditure.

 - Revenue receipts consist of tax revenues and non-tax revenues.
 Tax revenues comprise proceeds of taxes and other duties levied.
 The expenditure incurred for the normal running of government functionaries, which otherwise does not result in the creation of assets is called revenue expenditure.